 Similar in many ways to The Hero (lyrically, certainly), this is a rare slice of hard rock from ’80s Freddie, packing a wealth of ideas into three-and-a-half frantic minutes, with time-signature changes aplenty.
 A great vocal from Freddie, a huge drum sound and truly epic guitars from Brian.
 Best moment: the backing vocals at 1:00.

 42. Sail Away Sweet Sister (May), The Game, 1980

-So much has been written about this song over the years – they even poked fun at it in the movie script (though Roger has always had the last laugh — the large royalty checks continuing to arrive as the original b-side of Bohemian Rhapsody).
+So much has been written about this song over the years.
+They even poked fun at it in the movie script (though Roger has always had the last laugh — the large royalty cheques continuing to arrive as the original b-side of Bohemian Rhapsody).
 It’s the quintessential Queen song about fast cars, set to a rolling beat and featuring Roger’s best ever vocal performance, backed by typically lavish backing vocal arrangements.
 Best moment: the backing vocals at 0:59 and again at 2:10 and 2:22.